Quick Summary

 After you master how to add a shared mailbox in Outlook, tracking this metric can help you improve your company’s first contact resolution rate.

-Image via Inc.
+Image via Salesforce

 A short response time shows that your team is responsive and efficient.
-Even if a full solution takes time, a fast first reply, acknowledging receipt and providing a timeframe, can boost customer confidence.
+Even if a full solution takes time, a fast first reply, acknowledging receipt, and providing a timeframe can boost customer confidence.

 Delayed email responses, on the other hand, can frustrate customers and damage your brand reputation.
 You can use this metric to set realistic service benchmarks for support staff to improve customer satisfaction.